 |Ascendant Shard||1||Enhancement Prism||10||Legendary Shards||50||Glimmer||50,000|

-Rahool will also now accept Dark Fragments, Phantasmal Fragments, and Herealways Pieces.
+Rahool now accepts Dark Fragments, Phantasmal Fragments, and Herealways Pieces.

-Some items that require destination materials will now be replaced with Legendary Shard costs.
-The game will also remove Materialism mods for Crucible, Gambit, and Vanguard and replace the materials gained from Bountiful Harvest with additional Glimmer.
+Some items that require destination materials were replaced with Legendary Shard costs.
+The team removed Materialism mods for Crucible, Gambit, and Vanguard and replaced the materials gained from Bountiful Harvest with additional Glimmer.

-That’s everything we know about Destiny 2 season 19.
-As you round out the season, check out our guides to the best Destiny 2 warlock builds, best Destiny 2 Hunter builds, and best Destiny 2 Titan builds to cruise through all your outstanding quests before the current season ends.
+That’s everything you need to know about Destiny 2 season 19.
+As you check out the new season, check out our guides to the best Destiny 2 Warlock builds, best Destiny 2 Hunter builds, and best Destiny 2 Titan builds to cruise through all the game’s newest content.